Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Mtt 5:42.
 Give to the one who asks you, and do not turn away from the one who wants to borrow from you.

-Principle 6: The Blessing of Storehouses
+Principle 6: Blessing through Storehouses

 The Storehouse is certainly one of the Bible’s key financial principles.
 God uses storehouses and recommends storehouses dozens of times in the Scriptures.
 He also warns against misuse of storehouses.
 They are to be used to help others, not just ourselves.
 Then He will bless them for His glory.

 Liberty Trust has Noah's Ark as our logo.
-The Ark was a great storehouse, built by Noah following God's directions, and it saved the people, birds and animals from the great flood (Gen 6-9).
+The Ark was a great storehouse, built by Noah following God's directions, and it saved God's people, birds and animals from the great flood (Gen 6-9).
 The Ark is a great example of a secure storehouse ordained by God to protect and provide for His people.

 In Deuteronomy 28:8 we read: